babyboom, babydoom or babyneverever?

-Kirstie Allsopp’s recent interview, in which she proposes that young women take time out to have children before attending university, has received a media pounding.
+Kirstie Allsopp recently proposed that young women have children before attending university; outcry ensued.
 21 year-old Stephanie Parkes says rightly so!
-It’s reality and ambition, rather than a lack of love for their ovaries that pushes women to go to university...
+It’s reality and ambition over lack of love for their ovaries that pushes women to study...

 As a recent graduate, I'm largely of the opinion that if you were to ask a new graduate if they were ready to have a baby, you'd be greeted with a large WTF face, and general incoherency of speech due to a swallowing of their own head.
 But there's something about the Kirstie Allsopp debate that's really got me thinking about young people's attitude to childbearing.